AndrewEllis93/Print-Tuning-Guide/articles/determining_max_volumetric_flow_rate.md

 *(you should really just visit the link)*

-The main takeaway from this is that there is that **the closer you get to the absolute limit of your hotend (extruder skipping) , the more and more you will underextrude**.
+The main takeaway from this is that there is that **the closer you get to the limits of your hotend (extruder skipping), the more and more you will underextrude**.

 Many people will actually set a higher volumetric flow rate limit, a bit past the point where this dropoff starts.